Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

-First of all, you can hike on this beautiful park!
-Three well-mapped-out footpaths go around the peninsula and providing you with terrific pictures and landscapes.
+First of all, you can hike in this beautiful park!
+Three well-mapped-out footpaths go around the peninsula and provide you with terrific pictures and landscapes.
 There, I have watched the best sunsets on the island, next to the lighthouse!
 Really beautiful and special!

 Also, the park has a small theatre (“Archilochos” amphitheatre with its excellent acoustics and design) and hosts many different events, movies, etc., every summer.

 You can find more information about the events that take place in the park on their website here.